awtohharp/Indeed-Scraper-v3-2023/README.md

 # Indeed-Scraper-v3-2023
-This is a (personal) fork of one of the simple and recent Indeed scrapers on Github.
+This is a (personal) fork of a simple and recent Indeed scraper.

 The default locale is the United States; your inputs return a list of job titles, along with:
 - Company